Anharmonic Fluctuations Govern the Band Gap of Halide Perovskites

 Next, we performed DFT-based MD calculations of the band gap in order to account for vibrational anharmonicity, at various temperatures including those of the orthorhombic and cubic phases of \ch{CsPbBr3}, again employing the PBE DFT-functional.
-We complete equilibration ($\sim$8\,ps) and extensive production runs ($\sim$42\,ps) to sample the dynamic distortions at a given temperature \cite{SM}.
+MD does not rely on the harmonic approximation and is an exact theory for semiclassical treatments of atomic motions at finite temperature, \textit{i.e.}, it accounts for vibrational anharmonicity to all orders.
+We complete equilibration ($\sim$8\,ps) and extensive production runs ($\sim$42\,ps) to sample the dynamic distortions at a given temperature (see Appendix~\ref{app:a}).
 Subsequently, we conduct electronic-structure calculations including SOC, on 100 MD-snapshots out of the first $\sim$16\,ps of the production run, to calculate average band gaps.
 Combining the MC and MD data allows for extracting the precise amount by which anharmonicity impacts the electronic structure.
 As a consistency check, we show it is negligible for bulk Si that generally is expected to be fairly harmonic \cite{SM}. \\